-We are a biotechnology company dedicated to the creation of transformative RNA therapies to improve the lives of patients and families affected by diseases with high unmet medical need.
-To achieve this, we are advancing our proprietary Axiomer RNA-editing platform technology.
-Our product candidates are designed to engage Adenosine Deaminase Acting on RNA ("ADAR") to conduct targeted RNA editing which we believe have the potential to become a new class of innovative medicines with applicability to a broad range of therapeutic areas.
-Using our deep RNA expertise and our strong intellectual property position, we are advancing a platform to develop these RNA editing therapeutics, which we call "Editing Oligonucleotides", or EONs, for a variety of human diseases.
+We are a biotechnology company at the forefront of RNA editing innovation, pioneering transformative solutions for diseases with significant unmet medical needs.
+To achieve this, we are advancing our proprietary Axiomer RNA-editing platform technology developed to harness ADAR to enable precise RNA editing.
+Our technology has the potential to create a new class of medicines with applicability to a broad range of therapeutic areas.
+Using our deep RNA expertise and our strong intellectual property position, we are advancing a platform to develop these RNA editing therapeutics, which we call EONs, for a variety of human diseases.

-Axiomer uses EONs to mediate single nucleotide changes to RNA in a highly specific and targeted way using molecular machinery that is present in human cells called ADAR.
+Axiomer uses EONs to mediate single nucleotide changes to RNA with high specificity and durability.
 Axiomer EONs are designed to recruit and direct endogenously expressed ADARs to change an Adenosine (A) to an Inosine (I) in the RNA - an Inosine is translated as a Guanosine (G).
 This approach can be used to correct an RNA with a disease-causing mutation back to a normal (wild type) RNA, modulate protein expression, or alter a protein so that it will have a new function that helps prevent or treat disease.

-Since discovering the Axiomer RNA editing technology in 2014, we have established a leading intellectual property estate in the ADAR editing space, defined the design ground rules, and optimized chemistries for therapeutic use.
+Since discovering the Axiomer RNA editing platform technology in 2014, we have established a leading intellectual property estate in the ADAR editing space, defined the design ground rules, and optimized chemistries for therapeutic use.

 Our research and development strategy focuses on the use of our Axiomer platform to develop novel RNA editing therapeutics to address diseases with high unmet medical need.
 We are initially focused on diseases originating in the liver and in the central nervous system ("CNS") where research into human genetics has shown us that changing the RNA or correcting pathogenic mutations via A-to-I editing may lead to a benefit for patients.
-We prioritize areas with well-established biomarkers for the assessment of early clinical activity and to establish proof of target engagement, established clinically relevant endpoints, and the ability to leverage existing proven delivery technology.
-We are advancing AX-0810 for cholestatic diseases targeting Nataurocholate cotransporting polypeptide, or NTCP, and AX-1412 for cardiovascular disease ("CVDs") targeting Beta-1,4-galactosyltransferase 1, or B4GALT1, as our initial pipeline programs.
-In 2024, we announced a new research partnership with the Rett Syndrome Research Trust ("RSRT") focused on utilizing Axiomer to develop EONs targeting an underlying genetic variant that causes Rett syndrome, a rare neurodevelopment disorder, which is included on our pipeline as AX-2402.
+Our robust pipeline is strategically centered on addressing high unmet needs in liver and CNS diseases, leveraging validated biomarkers and well-defined clinical endpoints.
+The lead program we are advancing is AX-0810 for Cholestatic Diseases targeting na-taurocholate cotransporting polypeptide ("NTCP").
+With funding from the RSRT, we are also advancing AX-2402 targeting Methyl CpG binding protein 2 ("MECP2") mutations for Rett Syndrome, a severe neurodevelopmental disorder.
+Other pipeline programs include AX-1412 targeting the B4GALT1 gene for Cardiovascular Diseases ("CVDs"), AX-2911 targeting PNPLA3 for MASH, as well as a number of additional earlier-stage pipeline programs.

-In addition to advancing our wholly-owned pipeline programs, we entered into a global licensing and research collaboration with Eli Lilly and Company in September 2021 where our Axiomer RNA editing platform is being used to progress new drug targets for disorders toward clinical development and commercialization.
+In addition to advancing our wholly-owned pipeline programs, we entered into a global licensing and research collaboration with Lilly in September 2021 where our Axiomer RNA editing platform is being used to progress new drug targets for disorders toward clinical development and commercialization.
 Initially focused on five targets, the partnership was expanded to ten targets in December 2022, with an option for further expansion to fifteen targets.